Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Term "relational"derived from the word "relation", which means "relation" or "connection".
-In the context of databases and informatics, relational means related tables, where the data is structured in the form of rows and columns and can be related to each other.
+The term "relational" comes from the word "relation", which means "relationship" or "connection".
+In the context of databases and computer science, relational means related tables, where data is structured in the form of rows and columns and can be linked to each other.

-Perhaps it will be easier for someone to remember the meaning of this term by referring to its version in English, namely - relational (relational database).
-That is, relation in English - relationship or connection.
-So the term relational databases / relational databases it becomes as clear as possible when you know the translation.
+It may be easier for some to remember the meaning of this term by referring to its English variant, namely - relational (relational database).
+That is, relation in English means relationship or connection.
+Thus, the term relational databases / реляційні бази даних becomes maximally clear when you know the translation.

-Relational database <TAG1> is a type of database in which data is stored in tables.
+Relational database is a type of database in which data is stored in tables.
 Each table consists of rows (records) and columns (fields).
-A key aspect of relational databases is that relationships can be created between different tables based on shared fields.
+A key aspect of relational databases is that relationships can be created between different tables based on common fields.

-The Students table can contain information about students, and the Courses table — can contain information about courses.
-These two tables can be linked together through the "Student ID" or "Course ID" field, which will create connections between students and the courses they are enrolled in.
+The "Students" table may contain information about students, while the "Courses" table contains information about courses.
+These two tables can be linked to each other through the "Student ID" or "Course ID" field, allowing for the creation of relationships between students and the courses they are enrolled in.

-Relational databases are thus the backbone of many modern storage systems, like MySQL, PostgreSQL, SQLite, Oracle, etc.
+Thus, relational databases are the foundation of many modern data storage systems, such as MySQL, PostgreSQL, SQLite, Oracle, etc.

-This post has a very simplified description of the term, but hopefully provides a basic understanding of the topic.
+This post provides a very simplified description of the term, but I hope it gives a basic understanding of the topic.

 This post doesn't have any additions from the author yet.